superwpheroes/high-performance-wordpress-server/README.md

-# High-Performance-Production-Server
+# High-Performance-Production-Server (SuperWordpress)

 ### Why

 Performance is already important for modern Wordpress sites as users don't want to wait for loading.

 However, Google Core Web Vitals update this year will make performance more important page ranking will be impacted significantly.
 This is measured using tools such as Pagespeed.

 ### What Can I do about this for my Wordpress site?